Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Introduction

-Third, we establish the causal validity of our valuation signal through a simulated healthcare data market.
-By comparing encrypted scores against ground-truth model retraining in a regulated inpatient setting, we show that our metric achieves a 0.96 correlation with realized utility, significantly outperforming standard similarity-based heuristics and effectively resolving adverse selection risks in high-stakes environments.
-Finally, we apply our framework to a Generative AI book market to uncover the economic implications of data heterogeneity.
-Our simulation reveals that data utility is highly skewed—with a minority of texts driving capability while the majority degrades performance (see \Cref{fig:bookmkt}), demonstrating that the existing ``flat-rate'' compensation models are economically inefficient and establishing the necessity for meritocratic, privacy-preserving data marketplace.
+\begin{itemize} \item First, we design a novel encrypted data-valuation framework that integrates gradient-based influence functions with Homomorphic Encryption.
+We introduce the Trustworthy Influence Protocol (TIP), which enables buyers to compute precise utility scores on encrypted gradients without ever exposing their model parameters or viewing the raw data. \item Second, to demonstrate generality, we evaluate TIP across three representative model families that span over increasing scale and complexity: a Multilayer Perceptron (MLP) for image data, Bidirectional Encoder Representations from Transformers (BERT) for text classification, and a Generative Pre-trained Transformer (GPT) for text generation.
+In all cases, encrypted scoring produces essentially the same values and the same purchase ranking as the standard computation one would obtain if the data were fully visible in a trusted environment, while incurring only a marginal computational overhead, making the approach practical even for large models. \item Third, we further validate the approximation consistency of our valuation signal through a healthcare data market built with real data.
+By comparing encrypted scores against ground-truth model retraining in a regulated inpatient setting, we show that our model-based metric achieves a 0.96 correlation with realized utility, significantly outperforming standard similarity-based heuristics and effectively resolving adverse selection risks in high-stakes environments. \item Finally, we apply our framework to a Generative AI book market to uncover the economic implications of data heterogeneity.
+The numerical experiments reveal that data utility is highly skewed, with a minority of texts driving capability while the majority degrades performance (see \Cref{fig:bookmkt}), demonstrating that the existing ``flat-rate'' compensation methods fail to capture the true marginal value of data, and establishing the necessity for a meritocratic, privacy-preserving data marketplace. \end{itemize}